Tyler Wade

 The mandatory Ontario car insurance consists of 4 coverages:

 As you can see, without comprehensive coverage, there are many ways damage to your vehicle will cost you.
-And without collision insurance, being in a crash where you’re even partially at fault and the repair bills can add up.
+And without collision insurance, being in a crash where you’re even partially at fault, you'd be on the line for the repair bills.

 Hit and run for a parked car in Ontario